ksun4176/archero2-island-treasure-hunt/README.md

    - This is useful for when you want to draw up a risk tolerance table for each '# of starting dice' benchmark.
 You can easily group the rows with the same amount of starting dice and count how many passed the points breakpoint you were aiming for.

 ### Adding a new multiplier
-We have calculated what we consider the best multipliers and it is saved in `sim` so check them out in `simulate.py`.
+We have calculated what we consider the best multipliers and it is saved in `sims` so check them out in `simulate.py`.
 You can look at `calc_best_multipliers` to see how we did this math.

 To create a new one, you can: